stefek99/wings-integration/README.md

-# WINGS Token Generation Smart Contract Integration
+# WINGS Forecasting Rewards Smart Contract Programming Interface

-WINGS is a platform for curating, evaluating and conducting token generation events (aka ICO, token sale or crowdsales) based on Ethereum smart contracts and IPFS.
+WINGS is a platform for curating, evaluating, valuing and conducting token generation events (aka ICO, token sale or crowdsale) based on Ethereum smart contracts and IPFS.

-With WINGS any ICO that passes a community-based evaluation procedure can launch an ICO via the WINGS ICO constructor, or by writing its own crowdsale contract and integrateing it with Wings.
+With WINGS any proposal that passes a community-based evaluation procedure known as WINGS Curation & Valuation Forecasting can launch a token sales contract via the WINGS ICO constructor, or by writing its own crowdsale contract and integrating it with WINGS.
+Participating WINGS community members (token holders) who evaluate a project are paid via a smart contracts-based reward algorithm based on the accuracy of their valuation forecast, their WINGS forecast reputation score, how many WINGS they lock into the evaluation and other factors.
+Importantly, WINGS enables self-regulation for the broader crypto-community of project funders who can be assured that WINGS project evaluators are kept honest via the WINGS protocol, and who therefore can eschew ICOs that have not earned their wings.

 To get more details read our [whitepaper](https://wingsfoundation.ch/docs/WINGS_Whitepaper_V1.1.2_en.pdf), visit [site](https://wings.ai), or join our [chat](https://telegram.me/wingschat).